What is a Restrictive Covenant?

-A restrictive covenant is a private treaty or written agreement between land owners that limits the way land can be used and developed.
-The planning system is only involved if there is an application to remove or vary a covenant, councils and government don't create or enforce them. - www.planning.vic.gov.au
+A restrictive covenant is a private treaty or written agreement between landowners or landowners and purchasers that limits the way land can be used or developed.
+The planning system is only involved if there is an application to remove or vary a covenant, councils and government do not create or enforce them. - www.planning.vic.gov.au

-More or less these agreements make sure that there are restrictions or guidelines over how land can be developed or used.
+Usually covenants place restrictions or guidelines over how land can be developed or used.
+These are expressed in the negative, such as “the registered proprietor will not”.
 The main type of restrictive covenant is a “neighborhood” covenant.
-This is put in place to protect the “character” of a neighborhood or to set out a general direction of how they would like the community to be developed.
+This is put in place to protect the “character” of a neighbourhood or to set out a general direction of how they would like the community to be developed.
+For example, a restive covenant may:

-It is also important to state that these covenants are not tied to the people entered into the covenant. they are tied to the land itself.
+The covenant will apply irrespective of what the planning scheme for the property states.
+It is also important to know that these covenants are not tied to the people who entered into the covenant.
+They are tied to, or run with, the land itself.

 Previous